-4.3.4.4 Electrical wires and cables and optical fiber cables shall consist of wires or cables listed as having a maximum peak optical density of 0.50 or less, an average optical density of 0.15 or less, and a maximum flame spread distance of 1.5 m (5 ft) or less when tested in accordance with NFPA 262, Standard Method of Test for Flame Travel and Smoke of Wires and Cables for Use in Air-Handling Spaces, or shall be installed in metal raceways or metal sheathed cable.
+△ 4.3.4.4 Electrical wires and cables and optical fiber cables shall consist of wires or cables listed as having a maximum peak optical density of 0.50 or less, an average optical density of 0.15 or less, and a maximum flame spread distance of 1.5 m (5 ft) or less when tested in accordance with NFPA 262 or shall be installed in metal raceways without an overall nonmetallic covering or metal sheathed cable without an overall nonmetallic covering.

-4.3.4.5 Nonmetallic pneumatic tubing for control systems shall be permitted to have up to 45.72 cm (18 in.) of tubing that meets the requirements of 4.3.11.2.6.2 to connect to equipment.
+4.3.4.5 Nonmetallic pneumatic tubing for control systems shall be permitted to have up to 457.2 mm (18 in.) of tubing that meets the requirements of 4.3.11.2.6.2 to connect to equipment.